France is finally set to conclude its local elections that were halted at the height of the country's coronavirus outbreak.

 The Socialists (centre-left)

-Incumbent Socialist mayor Anne Hidalgo is polling at around 25 per cent in Paris, tied with her main opponent, Republicains candidate Rachida Dati.
+Incumbent Socialist mayor Anne Hidalgo is polling at around 44 per cent in Paris, ahead of her main opponent, Republicains candidate Rachida Dati.

 The Socialists have struggled since their presidential candidate only won 6 per cent of the vote in 2017.
 The party still holds 12 cities of more than 100,000 people, which it hopes to keep.